 I find that these buttons make the signal too powerful as well, and thus, create distortion.

 3) Latency.
-I’ve never actually had latency problems when using an Audio Interface, but some people do have this problem.
-I have an entire article on Latency which you can read more about here.
+I’ve never actually had latency problems when using an Audio Interface, but some people do have this problem, and the solution – as I’ve explained in my article dedicated to the subject – is usually fairly straightforward.

 Essentially, if you’re having latency issues, there could be a number of different causes, however, most of them will be a result of your set-up and incorrect settings for your gear.